Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 If duplicate detection is done based on matching id query parameter values, URLs sharing the same id get correctly detected as duplicates, as in the case of ESPN URLs.
 However, two URLs with the same id value but different paths point to genuinely different pages and would be incorrectly detected as duplicates as in the case of ogol.com URLs.

-The challenge is to design a normalization approach that correctly handles both cases.
+The challenge was to design a normalization approach that correctly handles both cases.

 Therefore, developed a normalize() function that cleans each URL into a standard form by removing the tracking parameters before comparing.
 It does this in four steps:
-- Parsing: the URL is broken into separate pieces - domain, path, query parameters.
-Also removes www., trailing slashes, and lowercase everything.
+- Parsing: the URL is broken into separate pieces - domain, path, query parameters. www. is removed, trailing slashes are stripped, and             everything is converted into lowercase.
 - Filtering: known tracking parameters like fbclid, platform, and utm_* are removed.
 Functional parameters like id= that identify the actual page   are kept.
 - Sorting: remaining parameters are sorted alphabetically so ?a=1&b=2 and ?b=2&a=1 are treated as the same URL.
 - Rebuilding: the cleaned pieces are joined back into one comparable string.